My Financial Health

 How to get started

-My Financial Health is part of your State Bank Northwest online and mobile banking.
-Here's how to begin.
+My Financial Health is included with your State Bank Northwest online and mobile banking

-1. Log in to online or mobile banking with your SBNW account.
+1. Log in to online or mobile banking.

 2. Open My Financial Health from your dashboard.

-3. Review your score, alerts, and exposures — and take action.
-Not yet enrolled in online banking?
-Enroll at my.statebanknorthwest.com or visit any branch.
+Not enrolled in online banking yet?
+Enroll at my.statebanknorthwest.com or visit any branch to

 Your financial picture is waiting.